 The Four Seasons brand has announced that it will be implementing a "Lead With Care" programme in its hotels, which is a full-scale health and safety plan designed with Johns Hopkins Medicine International.

 In French Polynesia, The Brando hotel has announced that it will open with new sanitisation procedures in place, including installing hand sanitiser stations throughout the resort, using floor markers and signage to assist guests in social distancing, frequently disinfecting public areas and pool furniture and removing non-essential items such as magazines from rooms.

-Links House, a boutique 5-star hotel in the Scottish Highlands, will reopen on July 20 and will offer guests extra privacy with the option of an exclusive, total buyout option for its 15 rooms.
-Additionally, staff have been re-trained to use hospital grade cleaning chemicals and will ensure that everything from door handles and thermostats, to light switches and TV remotes, are disinfected frequently.
+Additionally, staff at Links House have been re-trained to use hospital grade cleaning chemicals and will ensure that everything from door handles and thermostats, to light switches and TV remotes, are disinfected frequently.
 A deep clean of each room will take place once a day while guests are out and a 'room clean' seal will be placed on doors once this process is completed to ensure the rooms are not re-entered that day.

 In need of some travel inspiration while you plan your next holiday?
 Get the latest issue of BOAT International sent straight to your door.SHOP NOW